squadbase.yml

 - Fixed an issue when passing State to loadData() and built-in components.

-- Fixed an issue when passing State to
+- Fixed an issue when passing State to and .

-and . - Fix the styles of the
+- Fix the styles of the <Embed/>component.

-didn’t work on Windows. - Fixed an issue where Plotly and Matplotlib charts did not render properly when using on Windows.
+- Fixed an issue where Plotly and Matplotlib charts did not render properly when using on Windows.

 v0.1.8 Patch Release